BurlogG/restorenature/README.md

     2. Restore-All (Mode 2): all of the world would become the same as it first generated.
 Removing players' buildings and blocks.
   - Supporting [faction], [griefprevention] claim system.
   - High flexibility on the configuration
+  - Well-designed plugin performance :
+      1. Not enough power of CPU?
+Performance could be tuned to fit the server's computing power.
+      2. Freeze issue?
+         Don't worry.
+This plugin will cut the tasks into tiny pieces for your server to consume.
+      3. Memory issue?
+         Not a problem either.
+This plugin will maintain a maximum task queue.
+It will drop the upcoming tasks if the queue is temporarily filled.

+The progress will be saved in restorenature/world_chunk_info/...
+You are free to stop the server and proceed the progress at any time :)
 ---------
 ### Environment
 This build is compiled and tested on these environments.